- Hilary W. Becker

 - Tina Chronopoulos

-Assistant Professor of Classics and Medieval Studies and Undergraduate Director of Classics, PhD 2007, King's College London, University of London.
+Associate Professor of Classics and Medieval Studies, PhD 2006, King's College London, University of London.
 Classical/medieval Latin literature, lives of saints, transmission of classical literature, palaeography.

 - Omid Ghaemmaghami